 The reasons why mutations cannot support evolutionist claims may be summarized under these main headings:

+1. Mutations are mostly harmful.
 Since they occur at random, they always damage living things.
 Logically, any unconscious intervention in a perfect and complex structure will damage it, rather than causing it to develop.

 Darwinists maintain that species emerge from one another through structures and organs appearing as a result of countless fictitious and beneficial mutations.